HUMN 7028 Management and Evaluation of Aid Programs

 Coordinator Thierno Diallo Opens in new window

 Description Evaluation of development aid and relief programs is an instrument for accountability and effective learning in terms of what works, for whom, in what circumstances, and at what cost.
-This unit uses critical and practical analyses to provide students with the skills and knowledge required to plan, implement, manage, and evaluate development aid and relief programs.
+This subject uses critical and practical analyses to provide students with the skills and knowledge required to plan, implement, manage, and evaluate development aid and relief programs.
 Students are introduced to program planning and management strategies, types of evaluation approaches and their application, and evaluation dissemination utilisation.
 They gain practical skills to translate evaluation into policy and practice

 School Social Sciences